ArthurAlvDev/Portfolio/Flutter Projects/OrtoIdiomas/README.md

 How it was done:

-I built an implementation of a system of Text To Speech: https://pub.dev/packages/flutter_tts
+I use and adapt a Text To Speech implementation: https://pub.dev/packages/flutter_tts

 ![TTS_Implementation](https://github.com/user-attachments/assets/0266730e-3a71-41a3-b9fa-cb76ffeda9b1)

 It was modified to work with a set of pre-recorded audios.
 It works with both local and streaming audio: